 - Contrasting and Comparison of Revisions.

 The tool freely provides updates and actively backs up the three major versions of control systems like SVN, Mercurial, and Git.
 It has adaptable, flexible business policies and an organized bug tracker.
 It enables the management, creation, and comment of bugs.

 - Supports SVN, Mercurial, and Git.

 The tool is a pure Java stack that is available as an open-source for management, viewing, and serving the repositories of Git.
 The developers have effectively developed the tool to cater to minimum-size teams who prefer handling centralized repositories.

 - Git Repositories.

-The rudder is very much dedicated to production which has continuous integration and deployment.
-The operation of code is possible with the interface without aware of any process in deployment or automation.
-It cannot be deployment at a single shot, the process is tedious and complex.
-It can be integrated with a web user interface along with CLI and API.
+The rudder is very much dedicated to production with continuous integration and deployment.
+The operation of code is possible with the interface without being aware of any process in deployment or automation.
+It cannot be deployed in a single shot; the process is tedious and complex.
+It can be integrated with a web user interface, CLI, and API.
 Even though it has many advantages, the community is not extended to others.

 - Installed at Single Shot.

 - Developed using built-in Libraries and Editor Templates.